 Richard Baguley, a tech writer who has been designing test protocols for some 20 years, created our test as a light fact check and supplement—to get a feel for irons that weren’t in CR’s test, to make sure that our idea of “ease of use” matched CR’s, to put supposedly “excellent” and “poor” performance in our own perspective.
 Our 12 tests focused on questions related to setting up the iron, ironing a cotton sheet, ironing a delicate dress shirt and a thick dress shirt, vertical steaming, and safety.

-Over eleven hours, we noted qualitative answers to questions like “How easy is it to fill the reservoir?” and “How easy is it to change temperature settings;” and quantitative answers to questions like “How long before the iron reaches maximum temperature?” and “How much steam does the iron put out?”
+Over 12 hours, we noted qualitative answers to questions to questions like “How easy is it to fill the reservoir?” and “How easy is it to change temperature settings?” and quantitative answers to questions like “How long before the iron reaches maximum temperature?” and “How much steam does the iron put out?”

 The step up